Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-fCallback: A user callback function that returns void and takes two
+fCallback: A user callback function that returns void and takes two arguments.
-arguments.

 chr: pointer to BLECharacteristic object containing written data.

-conn_id: connection ID of connected device that wrote characteristic
+conn_id: connection ID of connected device that wrote characteristic data.
-data.

-ccc_bits: the new CCCD data bits after modification by the connected
+ccc_bits: the new CCCD data bits after modification by the connected device.
-device

 **Returns**
 ~~~~~~~~~~~